GregDony/CubeSat/Structures-and-Thermal-(Opportunity).md

 - We need: Operating and Survival temperature ranges of all components panning to be used

 - How can we position the components to best evenly distribute possible dissipated heat from operations?
+The cameras will be a unique heat source

 - Thermal regulation can be achieved by :